Last Updated on November 3, 2023 by UX World

 What is effective communication?
 Effective communication is communication between two or more persons with the purpose of delivering, receiving, and understanding the message successfully.

-How does a design communicate to its users?
-Just like a writer or a speaker chooses their words to communicate a message clearly, good designers choose the right visual elements to communicate a message to their users.
+Just like a writer or a speaker chooses their words to convey a message clearly, good designers choose the right visual elements to communicate a message to their users.
 These visual elements include design layout, experience, and feedback.

 Let’s have a closer look at how design can communicate effectively to its users.